Sex work is being decriminalised in Victoria.

 - describe services offered

-- describe the health of workers, or any diagnostic procedures or medical testing they have undertaken
+- refer to any diagnostic procedures or medical testing undertaken by sex workers

 Licences and registration